Ahmed-Arafat10/Git/Git.md

+# Git Version Control

-- To Configure git on Ubuntu install SSH and generate a key_pair, then copy public key and put it in SSH Option in Your Github Account, then go to your repo then just copy SSH link {Not HTTPS}
+- To Configure git on Ubuntu install SSH and generate a key_pair, then copy public key and put it in SSH Option in Your GitHub Account, then go to your repo then just copy SSH link {Not HTTPS}

 2. Version Control Systems & Git - Overview :